ludvikalkhoury/PID-Controller-Simulation/README.md

 In this repository, I will provide a MATLAB application (GUI) that can be used as an educational tool to understand, visualize, and test the concept of PID controllers in a real-life example.
 The application is inspired by the system built in [2].
 In this tool, the PID controller will attempt to balance a green ball on a red moving bar.
 The position of the ball is measured, and the slope of the bar is modified (increased or decreased) in order to balance the green ball at a position defined by the user.

-In the application I provide, the user can control:
+In the simulation provided here, the user can control:

 	1) the initial position of the ball